Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * `direct_download_seed_bias` property sets the number of direct download seeds to prefer per image before switching to peer-to-peer transfer.

-The `global_resources` is property that contains Docker image, volume configuration and data ingress information.
+The `global_resources` property contains information regarding required Docker images, volume configuration and data ingress information.
 This property is required.

 `docker_images` is an array of docker images that should be installed on every compute node when this configuration file is supplied while creating